-Cond Ref Requirement Independent Audit Finding Recommendation A1 The CSSI may only be carried out in accordance with the terms of this approval and generally in accordance with the description of the CSSI in the Inland Rail - Narrabri to North Star Environmental Impact Statement, Volumes 1-7 (prepared by GHD and dated November 2017), the Inland Rail - Narrabri to North Star Submissions Preferred Infrastructure Report (ARTC, dated December 2019) and (updated BDAR, RtS on the SPIR and RFI responses).
+Table 5 3 Non-compliances against 331 1414 Cond Ref Requirement Independent Audit Finding Recommendation A1 The CSSI may only be carried out in accordance with the terms of this approval and generally in accordance with the description of the CSSI in the Inland Rail - Narrabri to North Star Environmental Impact Statement, Volumes 1-7 (prepared by GHD and dated November 2017), the Inland Rail - Narrabri to North Star Submissions Preferred Infrastructure Report (ARTC, dated December 2019) and (updated BDAR, RtS on the SPIR and RFI responses).
 The SEMP was prepared to support preconstruction activities associated with the delivery of the project.
 The CEMP replaced the SEMP as the key environmental management document for the construction of the project.
 The SEMP and CEMP provides a management framework to comply with condition A1 and condition A2 that require the N2NS Phase 1 project to be constructed generally in accordance with the description of the project in the SPIR, Environmental Impact Statement (EIS) and the N2NS Phase 1 Conditions of Approval and in accordance with all procedures, commitments, preventative actions, performance criteria and mitigation measures set out in these documents unless otherwise specified in, or required under, the CoAs.
-Minor ancillary facilities process being updated within the CEMP (refer s4.1).
 SEMP no longer in use.
 Refer to C2.
-A number of non-compliance were identified during the audit period including: • A2 - CSSI Compliance • E80 - Erosion and sediment controls Refer to the specific IEA comments and evidence for each non-compliant condition listed above.
+A number of non-compliances were identified during the audit period including: A2 - CSSI Compliance E80 - Erosion and sediment controls Refer to the specific IEA comments and evidence for each non-compliant condition listed above.
 No recommendation required for non-compliance.
 Refer to the specific IEA comments, evidence, and recommendations for each non-compliant condition.
+A2 The CSSI must be carried out in accordance with all procedures, commitments, preventative actions, performance criteria and mitigation measures set out in in the documents listed in Condition A1 unless otherwise Noted, as above.
+As above.